 - Jane Bluestein’s Talk on creating Win-Win Classrooms (phraseology and choices for students)

 Tonight I spent the night tinkering on the iPad app Garageband.
-As I played on Garageband here are some of the things that ran through my mind.
+As I played around, here are some of the things that ran through my mind.

 …Is that me making that music?
 How can this be?
 Wow.